arpitasen20/Mini-Projects/Ladder-Legacy/README.md

 # Ladder-Legacy
+🎲📌 You can access the game here 👉🏻 https://snake-and-ladder-dun.vercel.app/
 # Game Idea :
 The Idea is to build the a Multiplayer Classical Board game named Ladder Legacy where player has to roll the dice and move up the board without getting bitten by a snake.